springfall2008/batpred/README.md

 ### Customisation

-These are configuration items that you can modify to fit your needs, you can configure these in Home Assistant directly if user_config_enable is set to True
+These are configuration items that you can modify to fit your needs, you can configure these in Home Assistant directly if **user_config_enable** is set to True.
+Once the user config is enabled then changing the items in apps.yml will have no effect.

   - battery_loss - The percent of energy lost when charging the battery, default is 0.05 (5%)
   - battery_loss_discharge - The percent of energy lost when discharging the battery, default is 0.05 (5%)